Bears-R-Us/arkouda-contrib/arkouda_workflows/README.md

 In addition to Argo Workflows, there are two Arkouda [Argo Cron Workflows](https://argoproj.github.io/argo-workflows/cron-workflows/) that deploy and delete Arkouda at specific days and times via integration of Argo Workflows with [Unix/Linux crontab](https://www.techtarget.com/searchdatacenter/definition/crontab#:~:text=In%20Unix%20and%20Linux%2C%20cron,d%20scripts)

+Both the Arkouda Workflows and CronWorkflows are based upon the Arkouda Workflow-Templates.

 ## Prerequisites

 ### Service Account and Role/Rolebinding

+#### Arkouda Argo Workflows ServiceAccount

 The [arkouda-workflows-service-account.yaml](arkouda-workflows-service-account.yaml) file encapsulates the following elements to enable the deploy-arkouda-on-kubernetes-workflow and deploy-arkouda-on-kubernetes-workflow to add/delete Kubernetes objects as needed to deploy and delete AoK: